Direct and Adaptable Mesh-Gaussian Scene Reconstruction from Multi-View Images: Experiments

 \subsection{Object Deformation by Hybrid Representation}

-As discussed in our introduction section, the hybrid representation not only benefits from the high-quality and efficient rendering of Gaussians but also offers the convenience of manipulation through the mesh.
-To demonstrate the potential applications of this work, we selected object deformation tasks for testing.
-Specifically, we deform the learned mesh using four common mesh modifiers (Twist, Stretch, Bend, and Taper) in Blender and correspondingly adjust the bound Gaussians using the technique described in Sec. \ref{sec:bind_gs}.
-We then use the Gaussian-based rasterization to render images of the deformed object, as shown in Fig. \ref{fig:deform_mesh}.
-More advanced operations, as explored in \cite{Jiang24_VRGS, Gao_meshGS_deform}, are also compatible with the representation we have obtained.
+As discussed in the introduction, the hybrid representation not only enables efficient and high-quality rendering via Gaussians but also supports practical manipulation through the mesh, which benefits from well-established editing toolchains.
+To demonstrate the potential applications of our approach, we consider object deformation tasks.
+Specifically, we apply four standard mesh modifiers (Twist, Stretch, Bend, and Taper) in Blender to deform the learned mesh.
+The associated Gaussians are then updated using the binding method introduced in Sec.~\ref{sec:bind_gs}.
+The deformed object is rendered using Gaussian rasterization, as shown in Fig.~\ref{fig:deform_mesh}.
+More advanced deformation operations, such as those explored in \cite{Jiang24_VRGS, Gao24_MeshBasedGS}, are also compatible with our hybrid representation.